mlc-ai/mlc-en/chapter_graph_optimization/index.md

 MLPModelTIR.show()
 ```

-Note that in the above code. `fused_dense_add0` and `fused_dense_add1` still are high-level relax functions that calls into the corresponding TensorIR dense and add functions.
+Note that in the above code. `fused_matmul_add0` and `fused_matmul_add1` still are high-level relax functions that calls into the corresponding TensorIR matmul and add functions.
 We can turn them into a single TensorIR function, which then can be used for follow-up optimization and code generation phases.

 ```{.python .input}
 MLPModelFinal = relax.transform.FuseTIR()(MLPModelTIR)